lter/ssecr-diversity-stability/README.md

 ## Scripts

-- Briefly describe the purpose of each script (or folder of scripts) here as you create them!
+- We will briefly describe the purpose of each of our scripts here as we create them--stay tuned!

 ## Contributing guidelines & style guide